 Termite home infestation

 Termites are a fascinating insect species, but when they invade your home they become a problem.
 So what can you do if you suspect you have a termite problem in your home?
-Termites are a real concern to homeowners as they cause around $100 Million dollars of damage a year and affect more than 1 in 4 homes during a termites own lifetime.
+Termites are a real concern to homeowners as they cause around $100 Million dollars of damage a year and affect more than 1 in 4 homes during termites own lifetime.
 In Australia, termites cause more damage than all natural disasters that happen in the country combined.
-So if you suspect that you may have a termite infestation in your home, you need to contact a terminator control company so they can send exterminator who is experienced and can make us of a masonry drill, pumps, large capacity tanks and soil treatment rods to asses your infestation problem.
-Also, if you are considering buying a home in termite prevalent areas a thorough pest and building inspection is required before you spend your hard earned money on a termite riddled dump that is falling down due to the timbers being eaten away.
+So if you suspect that you may have a termite infestation in your home, you need to contract a local termite treatment firm so they can send exterminator who is experienced and can make use of a masonry drill, pumps, large capacity tanks and soil treatment rods to assess your infestation problem.
+Also, if you are considering buying a home in termite prevalent areas a thorough pest and building inspection is required before you spend your hard earned money on a termite-riddled dump that is falling down due to the timbers being eaten away.